-They usually have a very gentle and affectionate nature and are often selected as a good family dog.
+They usually have a very gentle and affectionate nature and are often selected as good family dogs.
 They are a dog that often likes to be showered with love and attention.
 They are very eager to please and are usually very receptive to training.

-This unique and rarer breed is known for being very loyal to their owner, generally calm, and they do not have high exercise requirements.
+The Chow Chow is a unique and rarer breed that is known for being very loyal and generally calm, and they do not have high exercise requirements.
 However, they are not generally suited to novice dog owners.

 If you are looking for a dog that loves affection and attention, this may not be the breed for you either.
 While often steadfastly loyal to their people, they can be aloof and like their independence.

-This small breed dog is known for being affectionate, loyal, intelligent and pretty low energy.
-They are another breed with a stubborn streak though, so lots of reward-based training may be required to keep them on side.
+The Pekingese is a small breed dog known for being affectionate, loyal, intelligent, and pretty low energy.
+They are another breed with a stubborn streak though, so lots of reward-based training may be required to keep them on their best behavior.

 They are also a breed that needs regular grooming to ensure their long coat does not become tangled.

-Another Brachy breed, care needs to be taken that they are not over exercised, especially in hot weather, and it also means that they may develop health problems associated with their face shape.
+Another Brachy breed, care needs to be taken with these guys so that they are not over-exercised, especially in hot weather, and it also means that they may develop health problems associated with their face shape.

-They will enjoy a longer walk than some of the breeds on this list, but, if they get enough exercise, they will usually then be very settled at home.
-They do thrive on company though, so are not a dog that suits being left for too long on their own and they can have a high prey drive for small furries outside.
+They will enjoy a longer walk than some of the breeds on this list, but if they get enough exercise, they will usually then be very settled at home.
+They do thrive on company, though, so are not a dog that suits being left for too long on their own, and they can have a high prey drive for small animals they find outside.

-The Frenchie has soared in popularity in recent years and in 2018 they were actually named as the most popular breed in the UK.
-Their characterful appearance and personalities make them a hit with many people.
-Yes, they are usually charming, playful, very affectionate and often make great family pets; but they are also a breed that is prone to a number of health conditions.
+The Frenchie has soared in popularity in recent years, and in 2021 they were listed as the second most popular breed in the US.
+Their adorable appearance and personalities make them a hit with many people.
+Yes, they are usually charming, playful, very affectionate, and often make great family pets; but they are also a breed that is prone to a number of health conditions.

 Care should be taken to ensure that you seek out a responsible breeder that does health checks on the parents.
 They can be prone to skin conditions and problems with breathing and eyes, as per other brachycephalic breeds.

-Again, they are a breed that needs to be carefully monitored in hot weather too because of the ease with which they can overheat.
+Again, they are a breed that needs to be carefully monitored in hot weather because of how quickly they can overheat.